leggedrobotics/raisimGym/README.md

 raisimGym is an example of a gym environment using raisim.
 It uses stable-baselines (https://github.com/hill-a/stable-baselines) for training and pybind11 (https://github.com/pybind/pybind11) for wrapping raisim in python.

 ## News
 - There was a bug in the examples.
 The P gain was set to a wrong dimension.
+This is fixed as of v0.3.2.
 Please update to the latest version.
 If you used the example as a template for your project, please fix your project as well.

 ## Requirements
 - Linux only. support ubuntu 16.04 and 18.04 but might work on other distributions